MovieLabs/OMC/Docs/Tech-Notes/Assets.md

 mediaType: application/json
 ==> returns URL for metadata for A2

-identifierValue: A2
-recordType: item
-mediaType: img/jpeg
-==> returns URL for E1 essence

 identifierVale: E1
 recordType: item
 mediaType: image/jpg
 ==> returns URL for E1 essence
 ```

 ---

-#### Single Asset with two different sets of structural characteristics
+### Single Asset with two different sets of structural characteristics

-This is a single Asset that exists in two different forms, one digital and one physical.
+This shows a single Asset that exists in two different forms, one digital and one physical.
 The physical copy has a barcode and a database entry that returns information about its physical location.
-The Asset identifier is the same for both copies, with two different Essence IDs.
+The Asset identifier is the same for both copies, with two different essence IDs.

-*OPEN: what about resolving A1?*

 ```
 OMC